-3.1 Patients on the pancreas transplant list as at 31 March, 2011 - 2020
+3.1 Patients on the pancreas transplant list as at 31 March, 2012 - 2021

-Figure 3.1 shows the number of patients on the pancreas transplant list at 31 March each year from 2011.
-The number of patients actively waiting for a pancreas transplant was the highest at 298 in 2011 and then fell to 195 in 2018.
-In the last two years there has been a small increase to 209 on 29 February 2020.
+Figure 3.1 shows the number of patients on the pancreas transplant list at 31 March each year from 2012.
+The number of patients actively waiting for a pancreas transplant was the highest at 244 in 2013 and then fell to 195 in 2018.
+On 31 March 2021, there were 153 patients on the list, 27% lower than the previous year due to the COVID-19 pandemic.

-Figure 3.2 shows the number of patients on the active pancreas transplant list at 29 February 2020 by centre.
-Oxford had the largest proportion of the transplant list (33%) and Newcastle had the smallest proportion (4%).
+Figure 3.2 shows the number of patients on the active pancreas transplant list at 31 March 2021 by centre.
+Oxford had the largest proportion of the transplant list (44%) and Guy's and WLRTC had no patients on the active list.

-Figure 3.3 shows the number of patients on the pancreas transplant list at 31 March each year from 2011 for each transplant centre.
-The number of patients actively waiting for a pancreas transplant for most centres has been decreasing slightly over the ten year period, with the most noticeable decrease in Oxford.
+Figure 3.3 shows the number of patients on the pancreas transplant list at 31 March each year from 2012 by transplant centre.
+The number of patients actively waiting for a pancreas transplant at Manchester has increased in the last couple of years.

-3.2 Post-registration outcomes, 1 April 2016 - 31 March 2017
+3.2 Post-registration outcomes, 1 April 2017 - 31 March 2018

 An indication of outcomes for patients listed for a pancreas transplant is summarised in Figure 3.4.
 This shows the proportion of patients transplanted or still waiting one and three years after joining the list.
 It also shows the proportion removed from the transplant list (typically because they become too unwell for transplant) and who died while on the transplant list.
-Only 34% of patients registered between 1 April 2016 and 31 March 2017 were transplanted within one year, while three years after listing 75% of patients had received a transplant.
-There were 4% of patients who had died waiting for a transplant within one year of listing and 8% within three years of listing.
+Only 35% of patients registered between 1 April 2017 and 31 March 2018 were transplanted within one year, while three years after listing 72% of patients had received a transplant.
+There were 3% of patients who had died waiting for a transplant within one year of listing and 6% within three years of listing.

 Figure 3.5 shows the proportion of patients transplanted or still waiting three years after joining the list by centre.
-Three years after listing, Oxford had transplanted 91% of their patients while Edinburgh had transplanted 58% and 17% had died waiting.
+Three years after listing, Cambridge had transplanted 94% of their patients while WLRTC had transplanted 60% and 20% had died waiting.

-3.3 Demographic characteristics, 1 April 2019 - 31 March 2020
+3.3 Demographic characteristics, 1 April 2020 - 31 March 2021

-The sex, ethnicity, age group, sensitisation group (cRF%) and matchability points score group of patients registered on the pancreas transplant list in 2019/20 are shown by centre and overall for the UK in Figures 3.6, 3.7, 3.8, 3.9 and 3.10 respectively.
+The sex, ethnicity, age group, sensitisation group (cRF%) and matchability points score group of patients registered on the pancreas transplant list in 2020/21 are shown by centre and overall for the UK in Figures 3.6, 3.7, 3.8, 3.9 and 3.10 respectively.
 Note that all percentages quoted are based only on data where relevant information was available.

-Overall, 245 patients were registered on the pancreas transplant list, 225 (92%) were waiting for a SPK transplant.
-Of these 225, 65% were male, 85% were white, the median age was 40 years and the median cRF was 0%.
+Overall, 139 patients were registered on the pancreas transplant list, 136 (98%) were waiting for a SPK transplant.
+Of these 136, 46% were male, 87% were white, the median age was 40 years and the median cRF was 0%.

-Of the 20 (8%) patients on the pancreas only transplant list, 30% were male, 95% were white, the median age was 41 years and the median cRF was 32%.
+Of the 3 (2%) patients on the pancreas only transplant list, none were male, all were white, the median age was 42 years and the median cRF was 47%.

-3.4 Patient waiting times for those currently on the list, 29 February 2020
+3.4 Patient waiting times for those currently on the list, 31 March 2021

-Figure 3.11 shows the length of time patients have been waiting on the pancreas transplant list at 29 February 2020 by centre.
+Figure 3.11 shows the length of time active patients have been waiting on the pancreas transplant list at 31 March 2021 by centre.
 The majority of patients currently listed have been waiting less than one year.
-However, two patients at Oxford and one patient at WLRTC have been waiting more than 7 years for transplant.
-The two patients at Oxford (one SPK patient and one pancreas alone patient) and one patient at WLRTC (SPK) are highly sensitised with a cRF of 100%.
+However, one highly sensitised (cRF 100%) patient waiting for a pancreas alone transplant at Oxford has been waiting more than 7 years.
+There were no patients on the active waiting list at Guy's or WLRTC on 31 March 2021.

-3.5 Median waiting time to transplant, 1 April 2014 - 31 March 2018
+3.5 Median active waiting time to transplant, 1 April 2015 - 31 March 2019